 New islands.
-New activities and excursions.
-New sunrises.
+New activities.
 New sunsets.
 One day your view is this …

 The next day it’s this …

-2. You’re already on the water — which is one of the best places to be.
+2. You’re already on the water — which is where you want to be.

-If the water is where the fun is — why not start and end the day on the water?
-Most water activities are included in the cruise price, which is pretty cool since you can get right into the experience from the ship whether it’s snorkeling in Tikehau, kayaking to a “motu” (small island) or stand-up paddleboarding in a calm lagoon on an atoll.
+If the water is where the fun is, why not start and end the day there?
+Water activities are often included in the cruise, as is direct access to them: You can get right in from the ship, whether you’re snorkeling, kayaking to a motu (small island) or stand-up paddleboarding in a calm lagoon.